alexandremahdhaoui/infra-prox-ew1/README.md

 [Proxmox-cli](https://github.com/alexandremahdhaoui/proxmox-cli) is a simple bash wrapper around the [Proxmox REST API](https://pve.proxmox.com/pve-docs/api-viewer/).It requires [curl](https://github.com/curl/curl) & [jq](https://github.com/stedolan/jq), so please make sure to have them installed.

 ## Curl the API

+If you prefer to curl the API directly, here are a few steps to get started:

 ### Setup